venicegeo/pzsvc-exec/README.md

 **PzAddr**: The URL for where pzsvc-exec is running.
 This address is used during autoregistration with Piazza so the service can be discovered.

 **PzAddrEnVar**: Environment variable, containing the piazza address.

-When defined and non-empty, overwrites PzAddr.
-Intended for cases where, for example, multiple domains exist using the same set of seeds.
+Either one of the `PzAddr` parameters is required.
+Specifying `PzAddrEnVar` overwrites the value of `PzAddr`.

 **APIKeyEnVar**: The name of the environment variable that will contain your Piazza API key.
 When using Piazza, an API key is necessary.
-For details see on obtaining the key and using Piazza, see the User's Guide for details https://pz-docs.geointservices.io/userguide/index.html.
+For details see on obtaining the key and using Piazza, see the User's Guide for details https://pz-docs.geointservices.io/userguide/index.html.  **Required*

-SvcName: This is the name by which the service will identify itself.
-Maintaining SvcName uniqueness among your services is important, as it will be used to determine on execution whether a service is being launched for the first time, or whether it is a continuation of a previous service.
-Maintaining SvcName uniqueness in general is not as critical, as identity of launching user will also be used as a component.
-It is added to file metadata for uploaded files, and is necessary for autoregistration.

-URL: This is the URL that the service will be served on.
-It is necessary for autoregistration when not registering as a task manager service.
+**SvcName**: A unique name of the service.
+The name specified is used to register your web service so it can be discovered.
+This name is also added as metadata for any loaded files.   **Required**

+**URL**: The URL for where pzsvc-exec is running.
+This address is used during autoregistration with Piazza so the service can be discovered.  **Required**

 Port: The port this service serves on.
-If not defined, will default to 8080.
+If not defined, will default to `8080`.

 PortEnVar: Environment variable, containing a port number.
 When defined and non-empty, overwrites Port.
 Intended for systems where the buid/push process may call for an arbitrary port.